Online Ramsey numbers of ordered paths and cycles: Results for general

 \begin{proof}[Proof of Theorem~\ref{thm:left-degree}] Builder maintains a list of graphs $G_1, G_2, \dots, G_{n-1}$, where: \begin{itemize} \item Each $G_i$ is a monochromatic red subgraph of the graph built so far. \item Each $G_i$ is isomorphic to an ``initial subgraph of $G$'': the subgraph obtained by taking the leftmost $v(G_i)$ vertices of $G$. \item Each vertex of $G_i$ is the rightmost endpoint of a blue $P_i$. \end{itemize} Initially, every $G_i$ is the null graph (with $0$ vertices).
 Figure~\ref{fig:left-degree-graphs} shows an example of an intermediate stage of Builder's strategy, with graphs $G_1, G_2, G_3, G_4$ which are all subgraphs of $G = K_4$.

 Builder performs many iterations of adding a new vertex to some $G_i$.
 The new vertex $u$ must be to the right of every previously considered vertex.

 Each iteration consists of many steps we'll call ``comparing $u$ to $G_i$".
 To compare $u$ to $G_i$, Builder draws all the edges between $G_i$ and $u$ that make $G_i \cup \{u\}$ isomorphic to an initial subgraph of $v(G_i)+1$ vertices of $G$; an example is shown in Figure~\ref{fig:left-degree-comparing-u}.
 We say that the result of the comparison is ``$G_i < u$" if one of these edges is blue, and ``$u \le G_i$" if all of these edges are red.
+(The special case where $G_i$ is a null graph may not be immediately clear; in this case, there are no edges to check, and we always have $u\le G_i$.)
 Note that each comparison requires drawing at most $\Delta^-(G)$ edges.

-In $\lceil \lg n \rceil$ comparisons, Builder can find an $i$ such that $G_{i-1} < u \le G_i$, in which case $u$ can be added to $G_i$.
+In $\lceil \log_2 n \rceil$ comparisons, Builder can find an $i$ such that $G_{i-1} < u \le G_i$, in which case $u$ can be added to $G_i$.
 (Since $G_{i-1} < u$, $u$ is the leftmost vertex of a blue $P_i$; since $u \le G_i$, $G_i \cup \{u\}$ is monochromatic red.)
 As a special case, if $u \le G_1$, then $u$ can be added to $G_1$.
 As another special case, if $G_{n-1} < u$, then $u$ is the leftmost endpoint of a blue $P_n$, and Builder wins immediately.

 After $(|V(G)|-1)(n-1)+1$ iterations, if Builder does not win earlier, then some $G_i$ will have $|V(G)|$ vertices, and there is a red copy of $G$. \end{proof}